chrisdburr/ethical_assurance/_guides/the-project-lifecycle.md

 As we've already seen, one reason why an AI system may exhibit bias is because the dataset it has been trained on is insufficiently _representative_.
 In short, this means that the data used to train the system is unbalanced, and likely has a higher proportion of instances for one group than another.

-For example, imagine if the following (simplified) graphic represented a dataset being used to train a model for facial recognition[^cnn]:
+For example, imagine if the following (simplified) graphic represented a dataset being used to train a model[^cnn] for facial recognition:

 <img class="post-img" src="/assets/img/unbalanced-classes.png" />